CheriseCodes/ollama-server/README.md

 - It may take a few minutes after `terraform apply` finishes for Ollama to be up and running.
 You can run `cloud-init status --wait` to confirm that the User Data script has finished running.

 ## Tests
-From your local machine can now run commands like:
+From your local machine you can now run commands like:
 ```
 curl http://<ec2_public_dns>:11434/api/generate -d '{
   "model": "llama3.1",